-Prerequisites: An introductory course in regional, human and/or physical geography is recommended, as well as a working knowledge of the Web including the use of search engines.
-Familiarity with BlackBoard and access to e-mail is essential.
+Prerequisites: An introductory course in regional, human and/or physical geography is recommended, as well as a working knowledge of the Web including the advanced use of search engines.
+Familiarity with Canvas and access to e-mail is essential.

 Course Objectives: If the best way to learn about the world is to travel, the second best way is to plan a trip.
 This course makes use of the Internet to assist in planning a trip to a foreign country.
 The course is designed to learn about the world by using the Internet to research a foreign destination.
 The basic objective is to learn how to use Internet travel resources.
 This will be accomplished by searching the web for relevant material and assembling this material for presentation through the Web.
 The specific objectives are:

 How the course is taught: The course will be taught with e-mail, a forum, and through readings.
 All assignments will be submitted as web documents and everyone will be able to access the material and see each other's assignments.
 Grading is mostly based on these assignments.
 A final exam that is worth 15% of your final grade.

 Making web pages: Most of you will probably choose to make your pages with Microsoft Word.
 The advantage of Word over many other web page editors is that it checks the spelling of words.
 If you don't have Word, there are other ways to complete the assignments but you'll need to put some extra effort into finding out how they work.

 Selection of a Destination: The place you plan to visit must be outside of the United States.
 It may be a single country, such as Japan, or a region, such as Western Europe – where you'll probably visit several countries.
 It must be a place where English is not a major language.
 Choose a place where you would like to travel for at least three weeks.
 The place must also have sufficient resources on the Internet to complete the assignments (e.g., Burkina Faso might be interesting but would probably not be a good destination to choose because it is not well represented on the Internet).